 1) L is in NP (Any given solution for NP-complete problems can be verified quickly, but there is no efficient known solution).

 2) Every problem in NP is reducible to L in polynomial time (Reduction is defined below).

-A problem is NP-Hard if it follows property 2 mentioned above, doesn’t need to follow property 1.
-Therefore, NP-Complete set is also a subset of NP-Hard set.
+A problem is NP-Hard if it follows property 2 mentioned above, and doesn’t need to follow property 1.
+Therefore, the NP-Complete set is also a subset of the NP-Hard set.

 Decision vs Optimization Problems

 NP-completeness applies to the realm of decision problems.
 It was set up this way because it’s easier to compare the difficulty of decision problems than that of optimization problems.
 In reality, though, being able to solve a decision problem in polynomial time will often permit us to solve the corresponding optimization problem in polynomial time (using a polynomial number of calls to the decision problem).
 So, discussing the difficulty of decision problems is often really equivalent to discussing the difficulty of optimization problems.
 (Source Ref 2).